 Special Offers and Deals

 Sometimes, charging a customer isn’t as simple as adding the time or the square footage plus your rate.
 You may want to sign a long term contract with a customer and give them a special deal, or you might want to try gaining new business by offering promotional rates for limited times or first-time customers.
 If you have loyal customers who have your company clean on a weekly or monthly basis consistently, you can incentivize keeping your services by decreasing your prices after a certain number of times that they hire you.
 With this, whatever method of pricing that you usually choose you can adjust slightly without much effort.
 Additionally, if you are trying to find new customers, offering a discounted rate for the first cleaning is the perfect way to encourage them to choose your service over your competitors.
 For example, if you charge by an hourly rate, you can offer the first hour or half-hour for free for your first few visits.
 Or you can offer %15 off of what your normal flat rate would be for a first visit.
 This will pay off in the end when you have a new client who is giving you consistent work.
-Read more about finding customers for your business here.

 What are the recurring expenses for a commercial cleaning business?

 While there usually are not too many big costs associated with running a commercial cleaning business long-term, there are a few expenses that you will need to factor in when coming up with your rates and estimates.
 The biggest cost is supplies.
 Some of these costs will not come around very often, such as when you need to replace longer-lasting items like vacuum cleaners.
 Others like soaps, sprays, sponges, etc. will be a more common expense.
 When you are starting out, pay attention to how long it takes to run out of these items so that you can figure in the frequency of the purchases to your overall budget.
-You can read more about starting a commercial cleaning business here.

 How do I charge for special services that aren’t included in the overall cost of the job?

 Sometimes, clients will want you to do tasks that do not have to happen weekly or monthly, but every season or year.
 One example is carpet cleaning, which is usually more involved than simply vacuuming.
 It is up to you which of these types of services you want to offer, but you can usually stick to the same method you use for cleaning the buildings as a whole.
 To continue the carpet cleaning example, you can charge for each square foot of carpet that you clean then add that to the overall cost of the visit.
 Or, you can figure out how much longer the job will take if you add the time of cleaning the carpet, then simply adjust your hourly rate.
-Find out more about giving estimates to clients here.

 How do I choose my target market for my cleaning business?